liyongqi2002/Awesome-Personalized-Alignment/README.md

 [![Stars](https://img.shields.io/github/stars/liyongqi2002/Awesome-Personalized-Alignment)](.)

 ## 📢 News
+- **[2026/08/06]** A note from the repo maintainer: with the arrival of the agent era, personalized alignment has started to intersect with memory and self-improvement as well.
+We are therefore working on re-taxonomizing existing work.
+Stay tuned.🤗
 - **[2026/04/10]** 🚀 We have launched our website!
 Check out the curated collection of personalized alignment papers here: [Awesome Personalized Alignment](https://liyongqi2002.github.io/personalized_alignment_paper_collection).